mukisaivan/queueingtool/README.md

 ## Screenshots

--Screenshots are availed in the Sample Screens.ppt in the main branch.
+-Screenshots are availed in the  Sampe Screens.pptx in the main branch.
-(Samplescreens.ppt)
+(Sample Screens.pptx)

 ## Getting Started